" This is the

 in connection to the F18A output.

-Check your screen (Picture size) and your HDMI cable (V2.0) for this connection.
+Check your screen (Picture size) and your HDMI cable (V2.0) for the best connection.

 Digital audio output via HDMI.